kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/bookinfo-canary.md

 ## Objective

-In this tutorial, we're going to deploy a Bookinfo sample application composed of four separate microservices used to demonstrate the canary release, tracing and traffic monitoring using Istio on KubeSphere.
+In this tutorial, we are going to deploy a Bookinfo sample application composed of four separate microservices to demonstrate the canary release, tracing and traffic monitoring using Istio on KubeSphere.

 ## Prerequisites